A couple of general sites, followed by an alphabetical list.

 A sort of wikipedia operating as the Folger Shakespeare Library's public outreach/research tool.
 Entries for the Shakespeare plays.
 Rich but spotty content.
 Info from their special exhibits back to the 1990s, with links to older exhibit catalogs, offer both primary and secondary information that would be useful supplementary reading.

 Global Shakespeares Video & Performance Archive is a collaborative project providing online access to performances of Shakespeare from many parts of the world as well as essays and metadata provided by scholars and educators in the field.
+From MIT.

 Provides access to previously hidden or unprocessed library, archives, and museum collections whose owners have received grants to catalog and make the contents accessible online from the Council on Library and Information Resources.
 You can search the database by broad topic, such as British studies, medieval studies, etc., or by keyword.
 You can limit results by collection name, by institution type, by format.

 Welcome to Humanism For Sale, which concerns the ways books were written, designed, printed, and marketed for schools in Renaissance Italy.
 This started out to be a scholarly book, but I have decided to publish it as a blog instead.
 This dynamic form will allow me to present source documents in facsimile, and to revise, correct, and discuss my research with many potential readers.
 I am thinking of at least three groups: Scholarly specialists in printing history and history of education; generalist readers and scholars in other fields who want to know more about the Renaissance and the way people were educated then; and designers, marketing professionals, educators and others interested in the history of visual communication.